ABOUT VASAVI KUMAR

 I’ve been known to cut straight to the chase.
 Basically, I really don’t enjoy small talk at all.
 However, before I completely scare you away with all the “deep” stuff about myself, here are a few things about me that you wouldn’t know simply by looking at me:

 - I don’t want to have children.
 I would rather put all focus and energy on being the best version of myself.
-And quite frankly, I’m way into myself.

 - I love coffee ice cream.

 - My favorite fast food is Taco Bell.
 You can literally get anything off the menu.
 Just sub refried beans.
 I usually need about 20 Mild sauce packets.
+Unfortunately I have acid reflux so I can rarely eat it (sad face).

-- I 99.9% of the time give my leftovers to the homeless when I’m at a red light.
+- 99.9% of the time I give my leftovers to the homeless when I’m at a red light.

 - I’m obsessed with facial hair removal.
 Eyebrows make or break me.